groupdocs-metadata/GroupDocs.Metadata-Docs/java/developer-guide/advanced-usage/working-with-metadata-standards/working-with-exif-metadata.md

 url: metadata/java/working-with-exif-metadata
 title: Working with EXIF metadata
 weight: 1
-description: "To access EXIF metadata in a file of any supported format, GroupDocs.Metadata for Java provides the IExif.getExifPackage method."
+description: "This article explains how to access EXIF metadata in a file of any supported format, GroupDocs.Metadata for Java provides the IExif.getExifPackage method."
 keywords: EXIF metadata
 productName: GroupDocs.Metadata for Java
 hideChildren: False